 The days are getting shorter as autumn takes its time in getting here.
 Our clocks turn back tonight to standard time and that’s when we’ll really notice the downshift to cooler days and nights.
 After such a hot and humid summer, it’s a very welcome change.

 Sydney summers tend to be exhausting for me because of the humidity and heat, both of which wreak havoc on my joints and muscles.
 My friends here think I’m a bit this side totally nutty to prefer cooler days and nights, but the thing is that you can rug up against the cold mornings and cooler days.
 It’s pretty difficult to escape the heat or humidity unless you don’t mind sitting in air-conditioned offices all day.
-Though come to think of it, most of them do … I like this time of year because it’s comfortable to walk in and afternoon walks are especially my favourite because of the way the light changes.
+I like this time of year because it’s comfortable to walk in and afternoon walks are especially my favourite because of the way the light changes.

-It’s the second that’s been a really really good reminder to be present.
-I’ve been slowly developing a mindfulness/meditation practice to be a part of my everyday life because I find that in a world that’s constantly “on”, constantly dragging my attention from pillar to post, it was very hard to be present with so much distraction.
+The dog’s energy has been a really really good reminder to be present.
+I’ve been slowly developing a mindfulness/meditation practice to be a part of my life because I find that in a world that’s constantly “on”, constantly dragging my attention from pillar to post, it was very hard to be present with so much distraction.
 The opportunity to puppy-sit on a regular basis has resulted in a lovely bond between us and I am starting to understand now that sense of unconditional, non-judgmental way of being in the moment that dogs have of experiencing the world.
 Every day is new, every experience is an opportunity to explore and their energy – their behaviour – is highly influenced by the dynamics of their pack.